New DWL Newsletter/Bulletin

 Going back 150 years again, we find that the books needed binding with some repairs.
 A large ‘number still remained in a worn and doubtful state, both as to binding and appearance, and that a much larger sum than had hitherto been expended in repairing the books would be in the future needed to keep the library in a proper condition’.
 ‘An estimate from a Carver and Guilder proposing to restore, clean and gild eighty one oil paintings for the sum of £290 was laid on the table.’
 Mr Henry Merritt of 54 Devonshire Street, Portland Place was empoyed to cleaning several portraits (Book Committee, 1873).

 The programme for adopting items at Dr Williams's Library is at present focused on several portraits, which have received little attention in recent years.
 The images below show details of Dr Williams’s portrait of Isaac Watts (1674 - 1748) whose influence is still evident in American and English culture, in particular in his hymns.
 DWL owns a portrait of Watts, painted by an unknown artist, and is one of two known examples, the other having been purchased by the National Portrait Gallery in 1868 from J R Smith.
 The painting was commissioned by Sir Thomas Abney (1640-1722), in whose house Watts spent the last thirty years of his life.
-The work was generally in reasonable condition, although cleaning, some repair and framing and glazing have all become necessary for its long term survival. he header images of this bulletin show details of the conservation work carried out on the Library’s portrait of Isaac Watts.
+The work was generally in reasonable condition, although cleaning, some repair and framing and glazing have all become necessary for its long term survival.

-This painting was of Isaac Watts by an unknown artist was adopted by Prof Donald Cress, who is one among several admirers of Isaac Watts.
+This painting of Isaac Watts by an unknown artist was adopted by Prof Donald Cress, who is one among several admirers of Isaac Watts.
 Please read Prof Cress’s reasons for adopting the Watts’ painting below.